NonGMO Project GMO food verification logo orange

 The cultivation of genetically modified corn for commercial purposes is already prohibited in Mexico.
 That means that it's illegal to grow GMO corn with the intention to sell it into the marketplace.
 While some GMO corn has been grown in test plots in Northern Mexico, agribusiness writer and researcher Tim Wise believes the test plots are not significant sources of contamination. "[It] isn’t pollen on the wind, it’s kernels of maize in people’s pockets.”
 Kernels that came across the border as imported grain.

 Mexico imports an estimated 16 billion tons of U.S. corn each year.
 Most of that is genetically modified yellow corn used for livestock feed or industrial purposes.
-While Mexican farmers grow white corn for human consumption domestically, different varieties of corn can cross-pollinate.
-The result is a well-documented history of GMO contamination in native corn varieties grown in Mexico.
+Mexican farmers grow white corn domestically for human consumption.
+However, corn is a very promiscuous crop, and different varieties of corn can cross-pollinate.
+The resulting GMO contamination of native corn varieties grown in Mexico is well-documented.

-In the U.S., the National Corn Growers Association's director of public policy Angus R. Kelly objected to Mexico's looming ban, which he criticized as a rejection of biotech crop traits "without any scientific basis."
+In the U.S., the National Corn Growers Association's director of public policy Angus R. Kelly objected to Mexico's initial decree, which he criticized as a rejection of biotech crop traits "without any scientific basis."
 Dismissing Indigenous rejection of unwanted technology as "unscientific" is a common racist dog whistle reflecting bigoted views.
 It's also simply not true.
 There is science supporting caution or outright rejection of GMOs, including significant work supplied by the Union of Concerned Scientists.
+(Since the initial decree, the U.S. has declined Mexico's proposal to undertake joint scientific research on GMO corn).

 What threat does GMO contamination pose to native Mexican corn varieties?
 A report written by the Commission on Environmental Cooperation explored the issue in 2015: